mbchoa/pblog/posts/my-thoughts-on-a-4-5-year-tenure-at-a-startup.md

 ### 1. Be kind.

 This one's kind of a no-brainer, but I find that it bears mentioning.
 And I don't mean being superficially kind.
 I mean genuine kindness.
 The problem is we're all human beings and we all have to deal with our own...stuff.
 Some people are good at separating work from the personal, but realistically they bleed into each other.
+There are a lot of cynics, and passive-aggressive (read: "sassy") people who choose to focus on the negative.
+I won't mince my words.

+It is a fucking drain.

+I'm certainly not prescribing there to be a right or wrong way to interact with your peers.
+But, whatever happened to "engineering with empathy"?
+I've also realized that it's *frighteningly* easy to fall prey to unknowingly contributing to the negativity.

 ### 2. But don't be too kind :trollface:.

 In another life, I was very much a "yes" man.
 It was almost like a race from the moment something was asked of me to the moment I responded.
+One takeaway from working at this startup was actually learning how to say no. I learned to have a healthy dose of skepticism when it came to breaking down how to build a product or feature.
+I also learned the importance of leaning on standards and best practices and using them as leverage when push comes to shove.

 ### 3. There are learners and there are 9-to-5'ers.